eclipse-bluechi/bluechi/subprojects/README.md

-# Subprojects used by bluechi
+# Subprojects used by BlueChi

-This directory contains all external subprojects used by bluechi as git submodules.
+This directory contains all external subprojects used by BlueChi as git submodules.
 These are integrated into the main project using mesons [subproject feature](https://mesonbuild.com/Subprojects.html).

-Currently, bluechi uses the following external projects:
+Currently BlueChi uses the following external projects:

 - [hashmap.c](https://github.com/engelmi/hashmap.c.git)
 - [inih](https://github.com/benhoyt/inih.git)